 In the late 1960s, women began entering the workforce in record numbers, and by 1976, women ages 16 and up accounted for 40.5 percent of the workforce, peaking at 60 percent in 1999.
 As women began earning their own paychecks, independence rose on all levels, including the choice to seek out and use birth control on a regular basis.

 By the 1990s, most women were opting for The Pill due to its cost and convenience.
 In that era, the job sector not only employed single women on a part-time basis, but women with children were now entering the job market.
 Two family incomes and working parents changed the structure of the so-called nuclear family.
-As women brought home the bacon, we were also were having our say about who fried it for breakfast.
+As women brought home the bacon, we were also having our say about who fried it for breakfast.

 Women wanted safe, convenient, don’t-have-to-think-about-it birth control, and science was listening.
 With the improvement of IUDs from copper- to hormone-releasing (levonorgestrel) devices, the 1990s also welcomed the introduction of capsule implants, the birth control patch, injections (Depo-Provera), Nuvaring, and the female condom.
 Emergency contraception such as Plan B, approved by the FDA in 1999, finally became available over the counter and without a prescription in 2013.